 Surfer -Ishita Malviya

 Surfing and in India, you might wonder, but this young girl is doing exactly that!
 Ishita Malaviya is India’s first female surfer.
-Her surfing journey started in 2007 when she met a German exchange student and learnt the ropes of the sport from him and two American yogi’s near Udupi.
+Her surfing journey started in 2007 when she met a German exchange student and learnt the ropes of the sport from him and two American yogis’s near Udupi.
 She took up the sport seriously and is today the owner of Shaka Surf Club.
 Ishita and her partner Tushar are training children in and around Udupi in surfing!
 She was part of the first Summer Swell Challenge in Pondicherry.
-Her dream is to promote India’s coastline as International surfing destination.
+Her dream is to promote India’s coastline as an International surfing destination.

 Cinematographer- Anjuli Shukla

 Anjuli Shukla is a cinematographer and the only woman to have won National award for cinematography in India.
 Coming from a non-filmy background, Anjuli knew she wanted to get into media to express her creativity.
 She did a cinematography course from FTII, Pune and then started her career as an assistant cinematographer to Santosh Sivan.
 In an industry where women are usually assumed to just act or sing, Anjuli Shukla is paving way for woman technicians and camerawoman’s who have a passion for their craft.

 Bartender – Shatbhi Basu

 She is someone who holds a strong position in a fairly male-dominated industry and she is 50+.
 Starting at the young age of 21, Shatbhi Basu has been creating beautiful cocktails, mixing drinks and managing a bar for more than 2 decades.
 Today she is a beverage consultant, author, head of a bartending academy and American Whiskey Ambassador for India!
 Getting a bartenders manual as a gift from her mom and aunt during her hotel management days, changed the course of her life forever.